 Step 5: Add the cross-posts

 With the main post set, you will need to add the top and possibly bottom cross-posts to connect the front and back vertical posts.
+We used a pipe choker cable to lift the beams.
 The bottom cross-posts are an option if you are in an area that isn’t on a steep incline.

 Step 6: Add the Wire